 Other online surgeon ratings sites risk your post-surgery quality of life by providing you with compromised information.

-Patients are not in a position to rate a surgeon's skill level.
+Patients who provide these online reviews are not in a position to rate a surgeon's skill level.
 Patients are under anesthesia during their surgery.
+These online reviews are most often a review of a surgeon's bedside manner and advertising budget - not of their surgical skill level.

 Hospitals have varying safety records.
 When researching a surgeon you should also consider the hospital that the surgeon has priveledges at.